spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/sales/technical-writer-customer-programs/index.html.md

 * Create onboarding and enablement content required to deliver digital content supporting GitLab's digital journey and respective engagement methods
    * Work with the Program Manager, Customer Programs to iterate on content based on open rates, click through rates, survey results and product analytics to continuously improve the efficacy of the program
-   * Work with the TAM Managers with a particular focus on the commercial and SMB to ensure understanding of common customer challenges and required outcomes
+   * Work with the CSM Managers with a particular focus on the commercial and SMB to ensure understanding of common customer challenges and required outcomes
 * Continuously improve GitLab’s documentation content in collaboration with Product, Engineering and Marketing teams
    * Produce or curate content for ‘how-to’ on using GitLab features, including contextual content that clarifies why and when a user might use a feature or workflow
    * Review enablement conversation and learnings that are documented in internal channels, such as Slack, and convert content into customer-facing documentation in docs, blog posts, or digital journey content